 My parents named me Charlize, a spin-off of my father’s name.
 I would learn the hard way how my resemblance and surname caused her never to recover from his death.
 Without Charlie, she lost hope of living happily ever after with her soulmate.
 With me, she only experienced failure and disappointment.

 But wait… there’s more!

 After I entered kindergarten, doctors figured out I had colorblindness.
 Only partially, though.
 Reds and greens were difficult to differentiate, but I didn’t allow my disability to hinder my childhood.
-Even as a kid, I realized how broken Aria had become, and tried my best not to burden her.
+Even as a kid, I realized how broken Aria had become and tried my best not to burden her.
 We moved six times — all of them involving men’s homes.
-We never stayed too long because my presence couldn’t stay unchecked, and they had no intention of playing step-daddy.
+We never stayed too long because my presence couldn’t stay unchecked, and they did not intend on playing stepdaddy.

 Aria turned heads when she walked into a room.
 Tall, with a lithe figure, she also carried gypsy genes she passed down to me.
 Men drooled over her, not taking into account the dark shadows behind her eyes.
 She eventually buckled to her assets and began working at a strip joint and the manager, Derry, persuaded her to marry him when I was eight.

 Derry owned a small two-bedroom house in a bleak neighborhood downtown, and they never allowed me to play outside because of the gangs warring for territory nobody cared for.
 Aria continued to shake her ass for cash, and Derry lorded over his new family with an iron fist.